What Happens to Your Stock When a Company is Bought?

 3. Cancel underwater vested grants

-If your grant is underwater, the acquiring company may not want to be so generous, as even vested shares are technically worthless.
+If your grant is underwater, the acquiring company may cancel it, as even vested shares are technically worthless.
 Employees may be given a nominal payment by the acquiring firm in exchange for cancelling the stock grant.
-Restricted stock units can’t go underwater since they are given to employees.
+Restricted stock units can’t go underwater since they are given to employees and only have value at vesting (and at vesting RSUs turn into shares or cash).

 Depending on your equity holdings, your grants might not all receive the same treatment.
 Meaning, some of your vested grants may be cashed out and others cancelled.